2021 Montana train derailment: Derailment

-The westbound Empire Builder train 7/27, operating with two P42DC locomotives (units #74 and #38) and 10 railcars (1 baggage car followed by 9 Superliners), was carrying 141 passengers and 17 crew members at the time of the derailment.
-At approximately 3:55 p.m., while traveling just under the speed limit of 79 mph, the eight rear cars derailed near the town of Joplin, Montana, located 150 mi northeast of Helena.
+The westbound Empire Builder train 7/27, operating with two P42DC locomotives (units #74 and #38) and 10 railcars (one baggage car followed by nine Superliners), was carrying 149 passengers and 19 crew members at the time of the derailment.
+At 3:56 p.m., while traveling just under the speed limit of 79 mph, the eight rear cars derailed near the town of Joplin, Montana, located 150 mi northeast of Helena.
+The train was at the east end of Buelow siding.

 The rear four cars (a Sightseer Lounge, two coaches and a sleeper), all destined for Portland, tipped over after derailing.
-Three people on board were killed, and over 50 others were injured, including seven who were hospitalized.
+Three people on board were killed, and 49 others were injured, including 15 who were hospitalized.

 NTSB Vice Chairman Bruce Landsberg stated that the Empire Builder derailment happened at a gradual right-hand curve, just prior to reaching a railroad switch at the entrance to a railway siding while travelling on the single-track mainline, contrary to previous speculation that a defect with the switch itself caused the accident.
 According to The New York Times, several passengers reported a "bumpy" ride before the derailment.

+The derailment occurred at the same location where 55 years earlier, on 7 March, 1966, the Builder eastbound collided head-on with the Western Star traveling in the opposite direction.
+In the accident, died the two crew members of the Western Star and 77 people were injured.
+This incident, one of the most serious in the history of the service, became known as the Great Northern Buelow Wreck.

 Response

 Emergency personnel from six local counties were dispatched to the derailment site, and five hospitals were put on standby to treat injured passengers.
 Three people were transported to Benefis Hospital in Great Falls and two others were treated at Logan Health in Kalispell.
 Non-injured passengers were taken to the Liberty County Senior Center in Joplin, Chester High School in Chester, and hotels in Shelby.
 Residents of nearby communities provided food and assistance to passengers after an emergency siren alerted them to the incident.
 A section of nearby U.S. Route 2 was closed to allow for emergency access.
+Three air ambulance helicopters were sent to the scene.

 Amtrak announced the deployment of their Incident Response Team along with emergency personnel and agency leaders.
 Service was immediately suspended between Minot, North Dakota, and Shelby, Montana, and later Empire Builder trips were truncated to Minneapolis.
 Track repair crews from BNSF Railway were also brought to the site to replace damaged railroad ties and roadbed.
 The line was closed until September 28.